Politics Group Share your interest in Guernsey politics

 How much does it cost?

 Nothing.
-We’re keen to make politics accessible to everyone.
+We’re keen to make politics accessible.

 How do I book a place?